-Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors; ZILBRYSQ is a complement inhibitor.
-Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early.
+Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early.
+ZILBRYSQ, a complement inhibitor, increases the risk of serious infections caused by Neisseria meningitidis.

-• Complete or update meningococcal vaccination (for serogroups A, C, W, and Y, and serogroup B) at least 2 weeks prior to administering the first dose of ZILBRYSQ, unless the risk of delaying therapy outweighs the risk of developing a meningococcal infection.
-Comply with the most current Advisory Committee on Immunization Practices (ACIP)

-- recommendations for meningococcal vaccinations in patients receiving a complement inhibitor. - Persons receiving ZILBRYSQ are at increased risk for invasive disease caused by N. meningitidis, even if they develop antibodies following vaccination.
-Monitor patients for signs of meningococcal infections and evaluate immediately if infection is suspected.
-Because of the risk of serious meningococcal infections, ZILBRYSQ is available only through a
+- Complete or update meningococcal vaccination (for serogroups A, C, W, and Y, and B) at least 2 weeks prior to the first dose of ZILBRYSQ, unless the risk of delaying therapy outweigh the risks of developing a meningococcal infection.
+Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for vaccination against meningococcal bacteria in patients receiving a complement inhibitor. - Persons receiving ZILBRYSQ are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.
+Monitor patients for signs of serious meningococcal infections and evaluate immediately if infection is suspected.